 Banks also can use a mix of both internal and external data to better understand and serve customers.
 In the past, approximately 80% of data used by banks was internal, with the remaining 20% coming from external sources, but this is now shifting to a 20/80 model.
 For example, a bank can pull a customer’s property tax bill to determine the value of the customer’s house when considering a lending opportunity.
 Using this information, the bank also can create a reasonable estimate of the borrower’s net worth to supplement or even replace financial statements, depending on the loan amount.

 Mixing this data with peer group data enables banks to make a pitch for a variety of financial services in an automated and targeted way.
 Sending general, non-personal customer emails—or worse yet, physical mail—can be inefficient.
-Data can enable banks to market specifically to a customer’s needs by comparing the customer’s behaviour to peers.
+Data can enable banks to market specifically to a customer’s needs by comparing the customer’s behavior to peers.
 The bank can model a representative product portfolio based on accounts typically held by the peer group and then make recommendations for products the customer is missing.

 Taking advantage of this opportunity requires a very special kind of expert—a data scientist.
 Data scientists are difficult to find and command a premium, but they are an important part of any data-driven strategy.
 This is because bank data often is in a poor state (full of errors, incomplete, etc.), and, frequently, a data scientist is needed to cleanse, enrich and interpret the data in a way that can generate significant value.